Pbotsaris/my_sqlite/README.md

 Note that providing the columns to create the join you can use both syntaxes `columnA=columnB` or `tableA.column=tableB=column`.
 Both will work.
 Example:

     sqlite> SELECT * FROM players JOIN player_data ON players.Player=player_data.name;

+## Indexing

+  `my_sqlite` indexes the tables using a [trie](https://en.wikipedia.org/wiki/Trie#:~:text=In%20computer%20science%2C%20a%20trie,key%2C%20but%20by%20individual%20characters.) data structure.
+Each column of a table has it's own trie to keep track of the indexes.

 ## Parser